As if she wasn't terrible enough, Chrissy Teigen has dubbed herself a member of the "cancel club."

 Stodden revealed how many other celebrities and media personalities harassed her, but only Perez Hilton has since apologized.
 While Chrissy Teigen is at the focal point of this revelation for her hypocrisy, she is part of a culture that often applauds malicious, thoughtless "clapbacks."

 The interview comes in the wake of the Framing Britney Spears documentary, which exposed the relentless abuse Britney Spears underwent at the hands of the media at the height of her fame.
-Stodden feels owed an apology from the same system which exploited and ridiculed them at their most vulnerable.
+Stodden feels owed an apology from the same system that exploited and ridiculed them at their most vulnerable.

 Each week one of Popdust's disposable clones — grown in a vault deep beneath the Mojave desert — is exposed to the outside world through a relentless feed of news, pop culture, and social media.